chadhietala/a-b-testing/README.md

 import(`./treatments/${testName}/${treatment}.js`)
 ```

-This will keep all the modules within `treatments/` as loose modules, because the client code is going to dynamically import than based on runtime information.
+This will keep all the modules within `treatments/` as loose modules, because the client code is going to dynamically import based on runtime information.

 We already have an LiX based culture, where all features are LiX, so we should make the expirence not only easy but also performant by default by encouraging a coupling of treatment to file.